MrRob100/data-processor/README.md

 ## Description

-Loads xls file and processes data into csv ready for database
+Loads xls file and processes data into csv file in root directory

 ## Installation